 For the book Mondialité; or the archipelagos of Edouard Glissant, artists and thinkers contribute texts, excerpts and images to a commonplace book that explores key Glissantian concepts such as pensée du tremblement, créolisation, and opacité.
 The book includes writing by Sophia Al-Maria, K. Anthony Appiah, Philippe Artières, Patrick Chamoiseau, Manthia Diawara, Bruno Latour, Fred Moten, Molly Nesbit, Hans Ulrich Obrist, Asad Raza, Sappho, Justin E.H.
 Smith, and Gayatri Spivak.

-In addition, a live program will accompany the exhibition, featuring choreographic and discursive events and inaugurated by an opening day of interviews and performances hosted by Obrist and Raza at the Boghossian Foundation on April 18th, 2017.
-The ongoing program will include: atopia, Monira Al Qadiri, Nicolas Becker, Jacques Coursil, Andrew Hardwidge, Nikima Jagudajev, Justin Kennedy, Will Rawls, Eszter Salamon, Mårten Spångberg, and Elisabeth Sutherland.
+In addition, a live program accompanies the exhibition, featuring choreographic and discursive events and inaugurated by an opening day of interviews and performances hosted by Obrist and Raza at the Boghossian Foundation on April 18th, 2017.
+The ongoing program includes: atopia, Monira Al Qadiri, Nicolas Becker, Jacques Coursil, Andrew Hardwidge, Nikima Jagudajev, Justin Kennedy, Will Rawls, Eszter Salamon, Mårten Spångberg, and Elisabeth Sutherland.